 Attr ID Access Rule Name Data Type Description Semantics 3 Get/Set Number of Pulses per Revolution UINT The number of signal pulses per revolution of the shaft (number of gear teeth).
 0 = Tachometer disabled > 0 = Tachometer enabled 4 Get/Set Auto Trigger BOOL Indicates whether the trigger level is determined automatically from the signal.
 0 = Use specified Trigger Level and Hysteresis 1 = Determine trigger level and hysteresis automatically 5 Get/Set Trigger Level REAL The signal level to be used as the trigger.
 Volts 6 Get/Set Trigger Slope USINT The slope of the signal at the threshold crossing to be used as the trigger.
 0 = Positive 1 = Negative 7 Get/Set Trigger Hysteresis REAL The amount of hysteresis around the trigger level.
 In Auto Trigger mode, this value is a percentage of the peak-to-peak input signal and can range from 0 to 50%.
 In Manual Trigger mode, this value is a voltage level (the hysteresis voltage is added or subtracted to the threshold voltage to determine the hysteresis range).
-8 Get/Set Name STRING2 A name to help identify this channel 18 character maximum 10 Get/Set Fault Time-out USINT Number of seconds with no pulses before a Tach Fault is indicated.
+8 Get/Set Name STRING2 A name to help identify this channel.
+18 characters maximum 9 Get/Set Multiplier REAL A multiplier applied to the tachometer pulse rate. > 0 10 Get/Set Fault Time-out USINT Number of seconds with no pulses before a Tach Fault is indicated.
 1 to 64 seconds